BRITE-REU/programming-workshops/source/workshops/06_SQL/Relational_Databases.rst

 Joins
 ******************

 When you want to combine data from different tables, joins are used.
 This is how to retrieve information on both actors and movies in the same query.  **Joins occur in the FROM clause**.
-All the tables required are listed and the columns that should be used to join the rows are specified.
-Recall the diagram from above.
+All the required tables are listed and the columns that should be used to join the rows are specified.
+Recall the actors -- cast -- movies diagram from above.
 Now it's labeled with the columns that join the entity and relationship tables.

 .. image:: movies.actors.cast.er.diagram.with.primary.keys.png
     :width: 400px